 What Shouldn’t Chickens Eat?

-If you’re worried about feeding your hens the wrong thing, you can see what Morning Chores has to say about that here.
-Things like potato peels, avocado skins, and green tomatoes just aren’t good for your chickens and should be avoided.
+If you’re worried about feeding your hens the wrong thing, you can see the separate list we put together here.
+Things like potato peels, avocado skins, and green tomatoes just aren’t good for your girls, and should be avoided.

-Of course, you’ll want to use good judgment when feeding your chickens for free.
+Of course, you’ll want to use good judgment when feeding your chickens.
 Don’t give them food that is moldy, spoiled, or that has been tainted with chemicals or poisonous substances.

 Remember that if you’re going to eat the eggs or the chickens themselves, anything that goes into the chicken eventually gets consumed by you.
 But with a little effort and some creative thinking you’ll be able to find ways to feed your chickens for free.